-In short, no. It's a very common misconception is that CSV files are Microsoft Excel files.
-This is inherently wrong.
-It's quite likely that on your computer the ".csv" file extension is automatically associated with Excel, hence why the files open with it.
+In short, no. It's a common misconception that CSV files are Microsoft Excel files as many computers automatically associate the ".csv" file extension with Excel, hence why the files open with it.

-However, many times the default guesswork that Excel does in order to parse the data and display it in the spreadsheet ends up being incorrectly formatted.
+However, the default guesswork that Excel does to parse the data and display it in the spreadsheet often needs to be correctly formatted after the fact.

-Don't worry, because you're in the right place!
+If you're feeling unsure about CSVs, don't worry–you're in the right place!

 Let's begin by creating a blank spreadsheet.
 Instead of using the "Open with Google Sheets" option that may pop up, it's better to start with a blank Google sheet.

-Once we have the spreadsheet created, we're ready to import the CSV data.
+Once the spreadsheet is created, we're ready to import the CSV data.

 To help, this is what we suggest: